-Are you ready to make 2020 the year you buy a home?
+Are you ready to make 2020 the year you buy or build a home?

 Find out everything you need to know in order to buy a house this year.